-A large granite tomb engraved with "lest we forget" stands in front of a sandstone building in Martin Place.
-To the left side of the tomb is a life-size bronze statue of a World War 1 era soldier.
-To the right side of the tomb is a matching bronze statue of a sailor.
-The tomb and statues are surrounded by a low chain.
+A large granite tomb engraved with "to our glorious dead" stands in front of a sandstone building in Martin Place.
+To the right side of the tomb is a life-size bronze statue of a World War 1 era soldier.
+To the left side of the tomb is a matching bronze statue of a sailor.
+The tomb and statues are surrounded by a low chain and adorned by flower wreaths.

-A life-size bronze statue of a sailor in World War 1 era uniform stands at the narrow end of a large granite tomb.
-A sandstone building behind the statue flies Australian flags.
+A life-size bronze statue of a sailor in World War 1 era uniform holding a rifle at rest.
+It stands at the narrow end of a large granite tomb. in the background is a sandstone building and some skyscrapers.

 +2